kelvinmo/lightcontainer/README.md

 **TO BE CONFIRMED.**  Note that the class or interface does not actually need to exist.
-LightContainer only checks whether the first argument only contains characters that can be used as a class, interface or trait name (including the associated namespace), and if it does, it treats the entry as a global alias.
+LightContainer only checks whether the first argument only contains characters that can be used as the fully qualified name of a type (i.e. including the namespace), and if it does, it treats the entry as a global alias.
 Otherwise it treats the entry as a [named instance](#multiple-shared-instances).